 • Some neck discomfort at the site of the biopsy is expected following the procedure.
 Pain killer and ice compresses can be used to relieve discomfort

 What happens to the biopsy material after the procedure?

 The biopsy samples may be used to make slides immediately and/or collected in a solution to wash excess blood.
 Specially trained doctors, cytopathologists, then make slides from the material and examine them under a microscope to make a diagnosis.

 How long does it take for the results to return?

-Generally, it can take anywhere from a few days to 2 weeks for the result to return.
+Generally, it can take anywhere from 3-4 working days for the result to return.